What you should know about Tanzania Hiking tours?

 The Machame route is the longest route but it is also considered a better alternative by hikers.

 The Umbwe route and Rongai route are considered among the hardest routes.

 The areas around the mountain experience both dry and wet seasons.
 It is risky during the wet season because of the slippery trails and mud.
 The best time to visit and hike Mount Kilimanjaro is during the dry season in the months of December to March and June through September and October.
 The clear sky bestows a beautiful view.

 You can contact Jewel safaris to make all arrangements necessary to trek this iconic mountain.

-Meru is smaller than Kilimanjaro, and a trek can be done comfortably in four days, three nights.
-However, do not underestimate the mountain: its steepness, sheer drop-offs on the final ascent and the effects of altitude make it an almost equally challenging climb.
+Meru is smaller than Kilimanjaro, and a trek can be done within 3 -4 days.
+However, do not underestimate the mountain’s steepness, sheer drop-offs on the final ascent and the effects of altitude make it an equally challenging climb.

 Ngorongoro Conservation Area

-All of these climbing safaris and hiking safaris can be done year round.
-However, there are seasons when rain is much that hiking and climbing are not recommended but they are recommended during dry season.
+All of these hiking safaris can be done all year round.
+However, during the rainy season hiking is not recommended since the trails are slippery.